HinChou/XGBoost-and-Deep-Learning-Thoughts/README.md

 ## XGBoost:
 Search wikipedia and github

+pros: Always get nice results for medium size of data.

+cons: Lacking CV for feature selection, but I fix this by rewrited the fuction.

 ## Deep Learning Algorithms:
 Search wikipedia and github

+pros: Always get nice results for large size of data.

+cons: Hard to figure out the insight of the algorithm.

 ### Question:
 * Is LSTM better than CNN or RNN for time series analysis?